Théâtre Optique: History

 The Théâtre Optique was not the first occurrence of projected animation.
 Mechanical animation projections and other more primitive moving picture techniques had already been featured long before in visual storytelling in magic lantern shows, especially in phantasmagoria.
 However, this was not yet animation as we now know it: a rapid successive substitution of sequential images to create a lifelike moving picture.
 A few animation projectors had been available for a few decades using the stroboscopic effect invented with the phénakisticope, but these projected very short animation loops.

 The Théâtre Optique was a further development of the projection version of Reynaud's praxinoscope animation toy, which had already been covered in the first praxinoscope patent as registered on 30 August 1877.
 Reynaud in the 1888 patent: "The aim of the apparatus is to obtain the illusion of motion, which is no longer limited to the repetition of the same poses at each turn of the instrument, as is necessary in all known apparatus (Zootropes, Praxinoscopes, etc.), but Having, on the contrary, an indefinite variety and duration, and thus producing real scenes animated by unlimited development.

 Hence the name of Optical Theater given by the inventor to this apparatus" (translated from French).

 The term had been used occasionally for a theatrical variation of peep shows or dioramas with moving figures since at least the 18th century.

 In 1877 Reynaud had created the praxinoscope, an improvement of the zoetrope.
 The praxinoscope replaced the narrow viewing slits of the zoetrope with an inner circle of 12 mirrors (equal to the number of images), allowing a brighter and clearer view of the moving image.
 After Reynaud licensed his invention in 1877, it sold well in a number of the large Paris department stores.

 Reynaud applied for a French patent (Brevet d'invention N° 194 482) for the Théâtre Optique on 1 December 1888.

+On January 14, 1889, Reynaud received a French patent for the Théâtre Optique.
+He also received a British patent for the system on February 8.
+The system was displayed at the world's fair Exposition Universelle (May-October, 1889) in Paris.

 Reynaud tried to sell the system with his films between 1889 and 1892 and offered demonstrations at his address in Paris.
 When it didn't sell, he decided to exploit it with theatrical screenings in 1892.